An out of this world performance from a shining star, Kevin Spacey…

 Medicine in the Movies Blogathon 2017, No 25

 This was added to Charlene’s (Mostly) Classic Movie Reviews blogathon on Medicine in the Movies.
 I have no other reviews with this cast.
 I have more mental health related reviews, these are David and Lisa, One Flew over the Cuckoos Nest, Shutter Island and As Good As It Gets.
-Jeff Bridges stars in Jagged Edge.
+Kevin Spacey stars in Heartburn.
+Jeff Bridges stars in Bad Times at the El Royale and Jagged Edge.